hima-97/ECG-Arrhythmia-Classification/README.md

     A detailed explanation of the algorithm used to extract the key fiducial points from each heartbeat heartbeat amplitude features is available [here](https://github.com/hima-97/ECG-Arrhythmia-Classification/blob/master/src/heartbeat_amplitude_features.txt).

     After pinpointing the fiducial points, calculating all the features becomes straightforward by assessing the differences in values or positions of these corresponding fiducial points.

+    A figure showing the temporal properties and variations in amplitude derived from the cardiac cycle in a normal ECG, including the identification of key fiducial points used to extract these measurements, is available [here](https://github.com/hima-97/ECG-Arrhythmia-Classification/blob/master/src/Key%20Fiducial%20Points%20of%20Heartbeat.jpg).

 ### Feature Selection
 Feature selection is conducted using Mutual Information (MI), a statistical measure that assesses the dependency between variables.
 It identifies features that are most informative about the heartbeat classes, thereby enhancing model performance and reducing computational complexity.